- Where: High Road/Stoneham Way junction, Swaythling to Lodge Road/Portswood Road junction, Portswood

 We already have a number of exciting ideas for the corridor as a whole, and in particular Portswood High Street, that we would like to discuss with the community, as outlined in our Transforming Cities Fund Bid.

-We will soon be undertaking engagement with the local community on proposals for the area.
 In the meantime, if you would like to sign up for updates you can do so by clicking here and entering your email address.